Aiven-Open/aiven-pg-security/docs/README.md

 # About

-The Aiven Security Agent for Postgresql (aiven-gatekeeper) allows controlling which functions are exposed and prevents common privilege escalation attacks.
+The Aiven Security Agent for Postgresql (aiven-gatekeeper) allows controlling which privileged functions are exposed and prevents their abuse in common privilege escalation attacks.

 Aiven provides Postgresql as a Database as a Service (DBaaS).
-As part of the service offering and hardening of the service, customers are given a privileged user (avnadmin) however the superuser privilege is not given to this user.
-Superuser access provides the ability to reconfigure the database, something we don't want from a manageability stand-point, and also provides access to functions that allow interaction with the underlying host.
-Even though all instances are run as single tenant and single host, with additional host hardening applied, providing direct filesystem/host access is not desired.
+As part of the service offering, customers are given a privileged user (avnadmin), however the superuser privilege is not given to this user.
+Superuser access allows bypassing all permission checks, and provides the ability to reconfigure the database, something we don't want from a manageability stand-point.
+Superuser also provides access to functions that allow interaction, reading files and executing programs, on the underlying host.
+A database is useful, but can be made even more useful through extensions.
+Postgresql supports a plethora of useful extensions and we in turn want to ensure our customers can use those extensions.
+Unfortunately, due to the design of Postgresql, most extensions require elevated (superuser) permissions to be installed.
+This creates a security conundrum, how to allow customers to install extensions without superuser access?

-## Common Privilege Escalation Attacks in Postgresql

-Aiven allows customers to use a predefined list of extensions.
-By default, users require the superuser privilege to create extensions in Postgresql.
-This poses a problem since the superuser privilege isn't given to customers.
-To get around this, the pgextwlist extension is used to allow creation of extensions from a lower privileged user.
-The extension is created using the default superuser, postgres, which now exposes Aiven to the risk of privilege escalation attacks.
-Should an extension installation script be written in an insecure manner (a very common occurrence), it is possible for users to gain superuser privileges.

 ## How the agent works
 The agent is loaded as a shared library at Postgresql server startup and uses a number of hooking functions to intercept and inspect utility and function calls.
 A security decision can be made by examining the current execution state and determining if a privileged action should be allowed or not.